RACV Logo

 Day 1: Cairo

 Salaam Aleikum!
 Welcome to Egypt.
-When you arrive at the Cairo airport, meet an Intrepid representative and take an included transfer to your hotel.
-You’re adventure officially begins with a welcome meeting at 6 pm tonight.
-If you arrive early, maybe get out and explore the busy streets, find a hole-in-the-wall eatery for a snack like ta’ameya (Egypt’s take on falafel) or relax at your hotel – the pool offers magnificent pyramid views!
+When you arrive at the Cairo airport, an included transfer will take you to your hotel.
+Your adventure officially begins with a welcome meeting at 6 pm tonight.
+If you arrive early, maybe get out and explore the busy streets, find a hole-in-the-wall eatery for a snack or relax at your hotel – the pool offers magnificent pyramid views!
 After your meeting, head out for an included dinner with the group.
 Your leader will introduce you to Egyptian cuisine, known for being fresh, delicious and unique to the country.
 Best enjoyed when shared, you’ll tuck into an array of traditional dishes like fatta (a dish made with rice, bread and meat in a garlic and vinegar sauce) and kushari (a delicious mixture of pasta, rice, lentils and fried onions).

 Day 2: Cairo

-This morning, tour the mighty Pyramids of Giza (one of the famed Seven Wonders of the World) and the Sphinx with your expert leader, who is a trained Egyptologist.
-Seeing these ancient and iconic structures up close is a memory that will stay with you long after your time in Egypt is over.
+This morning, tour the mighty Pyramids of Giza – one of the famed Seven Wonders of the World –and the Sphinx with your leader and expert local guide.
 For an additional charge, you may be able to go inside the Great Pyramid of Khufu (or Cheops).
-After some time for lunch, your adventure continues to the Egyptian Museum – home to one of the world's great collections of ancient artefacts.
-The masses of gleaming artefacts recovered from the tomb of Tutankhamun are an impressive sight – from jewellery to the famous golden death mask and his gilded sarcophagi, this pharaoh was certainly prepared for the afterlife.
+After some time for lunch, your adventure continues to the Egyptian Museum – home to one of the world's great collections of ancient artefacts recovered from the tomb of Tutankhamun.
+From jewellery to the famous golden death mask and his gilded sarcophagi, this pharaoh was certainly prepared for the afterlife.
 Your leader will take you through some of Egypt’s dynastic history and you’ll have plenty of time to explore on your own – home to almost 100,000 artefacts, there’s a whole ancient world to uncover!

 Day 3: Aswan